 - Hotel JJ32**, at the rate of €135, tel.: +352 20 33 32 68; e-mail: email@example.com; jj32.lu (Reservation code: EIPA BWP 2020)

 Confirmation of registration will be forwarded to participants on receipt of the completed online registration form.

 For administrative reasons you will be charged €150 for cancellations received within 15 days before the activity begins.
 There is no charge for qualified substitute participants.
 EIPA reserves the right to cancel the activity up to 2 weeks before the starting date.
 In that case, registration fees received will be fully reimbursed.
 EIPA accepts no responsibility for any costs incurred (travel, accommodation, etc.).

 |08.30||Registration of participants|

-Peter-József Csonka, head of unit, European Commission DG JUST (tbc)
+Peter-József Csonka, Head of unit, European Commission, DG JUST, Brussels (BE) (tbc)

 |17.30||End of the Day 1 followed by a reception|